Preparing Your Home's Documents

 Survey (If in possession) – Often, surveys become lost from the home’s paperwork.
 If you have one, great!
-However, even if you have one, it may be required that a new survey be performed if it’s older, there have been improvements on the property, or if the buyer is requesting a higher level survey than the one in your possession.
+However, even if you have a survey, it may be required that a new one be performed if the survey is older, there have been improvements on the property, or if the buyer is requesting a higher level of survey than the one in your possession.

 Single Family Homes - Septic Pump and Inspection Report - For homes with a septic system, the pump, and inspection of the septic should be scheduled before the home is listed.

 The septic pump and inspection are a requirement in Summit and Park Counties during the sale of a home.
 Typically, the seller pays for this.
 Currently, there is a waiting list for septic companies to complete the work, and it can delay the closing date of the home's sale.

 If the septic has been pumped and inspected within one year of the closing date of the sale of the home, the seller usually isn’t required to perform the pump and inspection.

 For further information regarding the selling paperwork for your home please contact us.